Bwillia13x/Nexus/FINAL_UPGRADE_REPORT.md

-# 🚀 Nexus AI Project - Final Upgrade Report
+# 🚀 PrairieSignal Project - Final Upgrade Report

 ## 🎯 Executive Summary

-Successfully transformed the Nexus AI project from a basic Next.js 14 application to a **production-ready, enterprise-grade website** with comprehensive tooling, security enhancements, and professional development workflow.
+Successfully transformed the PrairieSignal project from a basic Next.js 14 application to a **production-ready, enterprise-grade website** with comprehensive tooling, security enhancements, and professional development workflow.

 ## ✅ **COMPLETED UPGRADES & ENHANCEMENTS**